 Yes, an Orphic Scholarship as warm-up act for Rock-n-Roll!

 Therefore, Re-Vision Radio's Essay-with-Soundtrack mixing of philosophy & song (introspective "chords of inquiry") creates a Musekal Philosophy; that is, Philosophy synaesthetically heard/seen through the magic prism of Rock-n-Roll.

 Apollo, father of the Muses & Muse Euterpe, whose name means "Delight"

 Dionysos is the god of intoxication, revelry, sexuality, ecstacy, unification; patron god of poetry, song, dance, drama.
 He liberates through divine inspiration and creativity.
 Dionysus is the patron god of the sixties and its music

 TheGypsy Scholar & Bohemian Essayist's ideal of the Orphic Scholarand Musekal Philosophy is Beat writer Jack Kerouac telling Beat poet Allen Ginsberg about the importance of spontaneous prose; of speaking from your heart and bellowing it out as if you were a crazed jazz man.

-To reiterate: in the Tower of Song, the Orphic Scholar's lecture becomes more and more inspired and rhapsodic ("Reason in her most exalted mood"), until the Dionysian energy can no longer be contained and breaks out into ecstatic song:
+To reiterate: in the Tower of Song, the Orphic Scholar's lecture becomes more and more inspired and rhapsodic ("Reason in her most exalted mood") — his heightened speech taking on a hortatory and edifying tone, as he enters the Socratic rapture-trance (of the ancient philosopher as “enchanter”) — until the Dionysian energy can no longer be contained and the Orphic Scholar (fulfilling the Socratic ideal of the philosopher-musician) breaks out into ecstatic song:

 "... one, two, three, four ...
 But all joy wants eternity,—wants deep, deep, deep eternity!"
 (Nietzsche)